jelix/FakeServerConf/README.md

 You don't find your server configuration in FakeServerConf?
 Help us to provide additionnal support.

-* first configure your server.
-It's better if it's a fresh installation in an virtual machine you should install the curl extension for php.
+* First configure your server.
+It's better if it's a fresh installation in a virtual machine.
+   You should install the curl extension for php.
-* configure a virtual host named testapp.local.
+* Configure a virtual host named "testapp.local".
 It should accept multiviews queries (without .php)
-* the document root of the server should be /var/www/ and it should content files you can find in tests/www. you can also set the document root to tests/www
+* The document root of the server should be /var/www/ and it should content files you can find in tests/www.
+   You can also set the document root to tests/www.
-* in your browser, call http://testapp.local/generateserverdata.php.
+* In your browser, call http://testapp.local/generateserverdata.php.
 It generates some PHP code that you have to add into a test class in tests/.
-See existing test class
+See existing test class.
-* create a new class in src/jelix/FakeServerConf, that inherits from FakeServerConf
+* Create a new class in src/jelix/FakeServerConf, that inherits from FakeServerConf
-* in your test class, you should instantiate this class
+* In your test class, you should instantiate this class
-* run tests with phpunit, and fix in your new class the issues detected in your tests.
+* Run tests with phpunit, and fix in your new class the issues detected in your tests.
-* don't touch FakeServerConf except if it makes sens for all server configuration.
+* Don't touch the FakeServerConf class except if it makes sens for all server configuration.